istio-ecosystem/hsm-sds-server/setup-sgx-software.md

-This guide shows the steps to setup SGX dependecies and software packages.
+This guide shows the steps to setup SGX dependecies and software stack.

 ## Prerequisites
 1. **Hardware**: Xeon Family server later than IceLake (included), enabling PRMRR size large enough in the BIOS.
 Because different devices have different configuration locations in BIOS, the exact configuration path cannot be provided.
 But the entry is typically in the "Security" section, "Advance" section or "Processor Configuration" section which is configuration path we find.